chrysocode/test-as-you-think/README.md

 .thenSutRepliesWithin(Duration.ofMinutes(3);
 ```

 The advantage of TestAsYouThink is that the time limit is only applied to the tested event, while [JUnit](https://github.com/junit-team/junit4/wiki/timeout-for-tests) applies its `timeout` to the whole test method with its `@Test` annotation.
-[JUnit 5](http://junit.org/junit5/docs/snapshot/user-guide/) will propose an `assertTimeout(duration, lambda)` method that returns the lamba expression result, but such a syntax amalgamates irremediably the expectations and the event.
+[JUnit 5](http://junit.org/junit5/docs/snapshot/user-guide/) will propose an `assertTimeout(duration, lambda)` method that returns the lamba result, but such a syntax amalgamates irremediably the expectations and the event.

 # Release Notes